Guide to Making Your Own Paper Lanterns

 It goes without saying that you shouldn't put a real candle or a powerful incandescent bulb inside a paper lantern.

 Paper lanterns have a special enchantment on a starry summer night.
-This simple summer table is the result of their use.
+A simple summer table was created using them here.

 I really, really, really hope you get to use the beautiful papers of your choice to decorate a paper lantern.